hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * Multicollinearity can increase the variance of the coefficient estimates and make the estimates very sensitive to minor changes in the model.
 The result is that the coefficient estimates are unstable
 * In case of multiple independent variables, we can go with forward selection, backward elimination and step wise approach for selection of most significant independent variables.
 * Linear Regression with basic R, Python code: http://www.analyticsvidhya.com/blog/2015/10/regression-python-beginners/
+* <b>R Square and Adjusted R Square</b>: https://discuss.analyticsvidhya.com/t/difference-between-r-square-and-adjusted-r-square/264/3
+ * R-squared or R2 explains the degree to which your input variables explain the variation of your output / predicted variable.
+So, if R-square is 0.8, it means 80% of the variation in the output variable is explained by the input variables.
+So, in simple terms, higher the R squared, the more variation is explained by your input variables and hence better is your model.
+However, the problem with R-squared is that it will either stay the same or increase with addition of more variables, even if they do not have any relationship with the output variables.
+This is where "Adjusted R square" comes to help.
+ * Adjusted R-square penalizes you for adding variables which do not improve your existing model.
+Hence, if you are building Linear regression on multiple variable, <b>it is always suggested that you use Adjusted R-squared to judge goodness of model</b>.
+In case you only have one input variable, R-square and Adjusted R squared would be exactly same.
+ * Typically, the more non-significant variables you add into the model, the gap in R-squared and Adjusted R-squared increases.

 -- 7 Types of Regression (Advanced Regression Techniques)